TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 20/Deuteronomy 20.15.md

 ---

-Thus shalt thou do unto all the cities which are very far off from thee, which are not of the cities of these nations.
+Thus you shall do to all the cities which are very far off from you, which are not of the cities of these nations.